RJAIN-27/SlackBot-CSC510/Design.md

 ```
 1 Preconditions: User must have LIBBRA Access Token in System
 2 Main Flow:
   User searches for a question.
 Bot lists the existing Questions matching with User's Question.
-Bot lets User to post a question incase   User don't find relevant Questions.
+Bot lets User to post a question incase user doesn't find relevant Questions.
 3 Sub Flow:
   [s1] User selects Have a Question?
 Option from the bot's welcome message.
   [s2] Bot asks the Category of the Question.
   [s3] User enters the Category of the Question.
   [s4] Bot asks User to enter the Question.
   [s5] User enters the Question.
-  [s6] Bot displays Questions and their answers matching with User's Question and asks User to post Question if he didn't find the              answers helpful.
+  [s6] Bot displays Questions and their answers matching with User's Question and asks user to post Question if he didn't find the answers helpful.
   [s7] User selects Post.
   [s8] Bot asks User to enter the Question by providing all the context.
   [s9] Bot posts the Question in the repository.